 Relief Funding Available NOW

-CFAP-2 Modifications: USDA is accepting new CFAP-2 applications or modified existing CFAP-2 applications between January 19 and February 26, 2021, related to recent changes in producer eligibility or payment calculations.
-Visit the CFAP website for full details on who can submit a new application related to Expanded Eligibility and who can modify an existing application due to changes in Payment Calculation.
+CFAP-2 Modifications: USDA is accepting new CFAP-2 applications or modified existing CFAP-2 applications starting April 5, 2021.
+Visit the CFAP website for full details on Eligibility and the Application process.

 - CFAP-2 Payment Calculation Changes – Those who submitted a CFAP application before December 11, 2020, can modify an existing application to take into account crop insurance indemnities and payments through NAP and WHIP+ for specialty commodities.
-This also applies to row crop producers who had crop insurance but did not have an available 2020 APH approved yield.
-CFAP-2 modifications must be completed between January 19 and February 26, 2021.
+This also applies to row crop producers who had crop insurance but did not have an available 2020 APH-approved yield.

 **As of 1/28/21, the White House has instructed USDA to temporarily freeze CFAP payments as the Coronavirus Food Assistance Program goes through a review process.
 FSA county offices are still available to assist and accept applications but all payments will be suspended until the review is complete.